 Planning Related Policies, Standards, Guidelines and Bylaws

-This bylaw establishes the acceptable methods of advertising under section 606 of the Municipal Government Act of a bylaw, resolution, meeting, public hearing or other thing in accordance with the timelines prescribed in section 606.
-Refer also to the M.D. of Taber Land Use Bylaw for methods of advertising a development hearing associated with a development permit application.
+This bylaw establishes the acceptable methods of advertising under section 606 of the Municipal Government Act of a bylaw, resolution, meeting, public hearing or other things in accordance with the timelines prescribed in section 606.
+Refer also to the MD of Taber Land Use Bylaw for methods of advertising a development hearing associated with a development permit application.